Species: Typological or morphological species

-A typological species is a group of organisms in which individuals conform to certain fixed properties (a type), so that even pre-literate people often recognise the same taxon as do modern taxonomists.
+A typological species is a group of organisms in which individuals conform to certain fixed properties (a type, which may be defined by a chosen 'nominal species'), so that even pre-literate people often recognise the same taxon as do modern taxonomists.
+Modern-day field guides and identification websites such as iNaturalist use this concept.
 The clusters of variations or phenotypes within specimens (such as longer or shorter tails) would differentiate the species.
 This method was used as a "classical" method of determining species, such as with Linnaeus, early in evolutionary theory.
 However, different phenotypes are not necessarily different species (e.g. a four-winged Drosophila born to a two-winged mother is not a different species).
 Species named in this manner are called morphospecies.

 In the 1970s, Robert R. Sokal, Theodore J. Crovello and Peter Sneath proposed a variation on the morphological species concept, a phenetic species, defined as a set of organisms with a similar phenotype to each other, but a different phenotype from other sets of organisms.
 It differs from the morphological species concept in including a numerical measure of distance or similarity to cluster entities based on multivariate comparisons of a reasonably large number of phenotypic traits.